-And while we can go on (and on) about the various other items available in the line, there is one standout piece that is making it out in its own right.
+And while we can go on (and on) about the various other items available in the line, there is one standout piece that is making it out in its own right: wallpaper.
 It’s every bit as colorful as one would come to expect.
 Playful and cheeky yet somehow elegantly refined, its elevated aesthetic is the result of a pairing Gucci has so masterfully devised.

-If you have yet to guess, we are, of course, talking about the wallpaper.
 Gucci’s Heron print wallpaper is one that skews outside of the ordinary and yet manages to maintain an attainable quality.
 Set against a saturated background of an earthy-blush tone, the print depicts a pairing of herons and dragonflies, illustrated with vibrant pops of red and a subtle off-white for contrast.

 The print is nothing if not utterly splurge-worthy but then again, can you really put a price tag on something as beautifully detailed as this?
 Needless to say, the possibilities of how one may be able to utilize said wallpaper remain expansive—murals, accent walls, framed art…the list could go on and one.